Great Bridge High School

 Great Bridge High School is a public secondary school in Chesapeake, Virginia, United States.
 It is part of Chesapeake City Public Schools.

 History

 Great Bridge opened in 1907, holding students from 1st through 12th grade.
-Another larger building opened in 1924, which also housed students from 1st through 11th grade.
-In 1954, Great Bridge moved to another new larger building which accommodated students in 6th through 12th grade.
-This building has now become the site of Great Bridge Middle School.
+Another, larger building opened in 1924, which also housed students from 1st through 11th grade.
+In 1954, Great Bridge moved to another new, larger building, which accommodated students in 6th through 12th grade.
+This building is now the site of Great Bridge Middle School.

 In 1983, the current site of Great Bridge High School opened and accommodated students in 10th through 12th grade.
 The school would later accommodate students in 9th through 12th grade.

 Athletics

-The school team mascot is the wildcat and the sports teams currently compete in the AAA Southeastern District of the AAA Eastern Region.
+The school team mascot is the wildcat.
+The sports teams currently compete in the AAA Southeastern District of the AAA Eastern Region.
 The women's field hockey team won state championships in 2016, 2017, and 2018.

 Theatre

 In 2002, the Great Bridge High School Theatre Company placed first at the Virginia Theatre Association One-Act Competition, performing Gilgamesh: Man's First Story.
 The GBHS Theatre Company won again in 2005, performing The Standard of the Man.